 logo2

-This unknown bottle provides a few clues to its history.
+This unknown bottle provides some clues to its history.
 Its applied Baltimore loop seal top dates to the late 1880s or early 1890s.
-The S B & G Co maker's mark does not help to narrow this date range.
-This bottle is a beer-type bottle, but the embossing does not bear the name of a brewery; instead, it states, "Bottling Works".
-Given these features, the bottle was most likely used by an agent that bottled and distributed beer for a brewery striving to extend its market to Red Jacket, or perhaps, to the broader Copper Country.
+It has a S B & G Co maker's mark, but it does not help to narrow the date range.
+This bottle is a beer-type bottle, but the embossing does not bear the name of a brewery.
+Instead the embossing states "Bottling Works", which was typical of soda bottlers.
+Given these features, the bottle was most likely used by an agent that bottled and distributed beer for a brewery striving to extend its market to Red Jacket, or maybe even to the Copper Country.

-An exhaustive search of local business directories and newspapers, unfortunately, did not reveal this bottling works by name.
-In the past, it was common to refer to a business by its proprietor's name or firm name, not by its business name.
-Yet, the bottle has embossing of only the business name.
-Thus, we have not been able to link a proprietor and/or a brewery to the Red Jacket Bottling Works name.
+An exhaustive search of business directories and local newspapers, unfortunately, did not reveal this bottling works by name.
+In the past, it was common to refer to a business by its proprietor's name or firm name, but not by a business name.
+Yet, the bottle has embossing of the business name and not the proprietor's name.
+Thus, we have not been able to link a proprietor and/or a brewery to the Red Jacket Bottling Works.
 The best we can do is explore some possibilities.

 First of all, the Copper Country had another company that used the Red Jacket Bottling Works name.
 It was a soda company with Isaac Lantto as proprietor.
 Given that Lantto's bottling works dates to a later time period and used Hutchinson soda bottles, it evidently was a completely different company.